Torchedpig/nordpool-predict-fi/README.md

 ## Quick Start

-This version is designed to run inside Docker.
-To get started:
+This version is designed to run inside Docker and will serve the web UI and data files locally on your machine.

 1. **Configure Environment:**
    Update the `.env.local` file (based on `.env.local.template`) for your environment settings.
 In particular, adjust: